-Adam, like the animals, was made from the dust of the ground, although the animals were spoken into existence but God took time to “form” Adam.
-Eve was not made directly from the dust but from one of Adam’s ribs.
+Adam, like the animals, was made from the dust of the ground, although the animals were spoken into existence.
+God took time to “form” Adam.
+Eve was not made directly from the dust, but from one of Adam’s ribs.
 It has been said that God took a rib so that a wife was not to rule over her husband nor be trodden under his feet but to be a partner by his side.

 Adam gave Eve her name which means “life” or “living” because she was to become the mother of humanity.
 Every human being ultimately comes from Adam and Eve.
 If we go far enough back we are all related.
 Actually we don’t have to go all that way back for we are all related through Noah and his wife as well since they restarted the human race.

 It is unclear whether Eve heard the command about the Tree of the Knowledge of Good And Evil directly from God or indirectly through her husband.
-Gen. 1 indicates that both Adam and Eve received the Dominion Covenant [be fruitful and multiply, dominion over the animals, care for the earth, etc] from God Himself.
-Gen. 2 is an expanded insight into what happened and seems to indicate that the command not to eat of the Tree of the Knowledge Of Good and Evil was given before Eve was created.
+Gen. 1 indicates that both of them received the Dominion Covenant [be fruitful and multiply, dominion over the animals, care for the earth, etc] from God Himself.
+Gen. 2 is an expanded insight into what happened and seems to indicate that the command not to eat of the Tree of the Knowledge Of Good and Evil was given before she was created.
 It may be that God gave Adam the command about the tree when He originally placed him in the Garden and then gave them the Dominion Covenant after Eve was created.
-In any case, what is not in doubt is that Eve knew the command.
+In any case, what is not in doubt is that she knew the command.
 We can see this plainly in her reply to the serpent in Gen. 3.

 3. With Adam [obviously] she was to fill up the earth.
 They were the only two people on earth to begin with, but it was not to stay that way!
 God has always wanted a large family!
 Eve was to become the mother of all humanity.